SawyerHood/computer-use-extension/README.md

    pnpm dev
    ```

-4. Load the extension in your browser:
+4. A browser should appear with the extension installed

-   - **Chrome/Edge**:

-     - Go to `chrome://extensions/`
-     - Enable "Developer mode"
-     - Click "Load unpacked" and select the `build` directory

 ## Usage